-During the first half of 2011, the United States economy continued to show modest improvement and economic indicators suggest that the modest economic recovery may continue during the remainder of 2011.
-Although the economy has not yet recovered to prerecession levels, we are cautiously optimistic of the potential for future economic growth.
-However, the recent economic recession may continue to impact the broader financial and credit markets and may continue to reduce the availability of debt and equity capital for the market as a whole and financial firms in particular.
+The recent economic recession may continue to impact the broader financial and credit markets and may continue to reduce the availability of debt and equity capital for the market as a whole and financial firms in particular.
 This reduction in spending has had an adverse effect on a number of the industries in which some of our portfolio companies operate, and on certain of our portfolio companies as well.

 During 2009, we experienced write-downs in our portfolio, several of which were due to declines in the operating performance of certain portfolio companies.
-During 2010, we experienced a \$10.9 million increase in the fair value of our investment portfolio related to unrealized appreciation of investments and in the first half of 2011, we experienced a \$7.1 million increase in the fair value of our investment portfolio related to unrealized appreciation of investments, exclusive of an \$11.1 million unrealized depreciation reclassification adjustment related to certain realized gains discussed above under "Results of Operations."
+During 2010, we experienced a \$10.9 million increase in the fair value of our investment portfolio related to unrealized appreciation of investments and in the first quarter of 2011, we experienced a \$4.6 million increase in the fair value of our investment portfolio related to unrealized appreciation of investments.

-As of June 30, 2011, the fair value of our non-accrual assets was approximately \$7.3 million, which comprised approximately 1.8% of the total fair value of our portfolio, and the cost of our non-accrual assets was approximately \$14.0 million, or 3.4% of the total cost of our portfolio.
-In addition to these non-accrual assets, as of June 30, 2011, we had, on a fair value basis, approximately \$16.3 million of debt investments, or 4.0% of the total fair value of our portfolio, which were current with respect to scheduled principal and interest payments, but which were carried at less than cost.
-The cost of these assets as of June 30, 2011 was approximately \$18.3 million, or 4.4% of the total cost of our portfolio.
+As of March 31, 2011, the fair value of our non-accrual assets was approximately \$7.1 million, which comprised approximately 1.8% of the total fair value of our portfolio, and the cost of our non-accrual assets was approximately \$13.9 million, or 3.7% of the total cost of our portfolio.
+In addition to these non-accrual assets, as of March 31, 2011, we had, on a fair value basis, approximately \$10.1 million of debt investments, or 2.6% of the total fair value of our portfolio, which were current with respect to scheduled principal and interest payments, but which were carried at less than cost.
+The cost of these assets as of March 31, 2011 was approximately \$11.9 million, or 3.1% of the total cost of our portfolio.